chenthillinuxms/xsos/README.md

 Future Plan :
-We are planning to extend the AUTOMATED SOSREPORT ANALYSIS for differnet version on RHEL and SUSE distro also . https://snapcraft.io/install/xsos/opensuse
+We are planning to extend the AUTOMATED SOSREPORT ANALYSIS for differnet version on RHEL , Centos and Oracle linux and SUSE distro also .
+a) Preparing similar script for RHEL 7 and 9 which will compatible for similar version on  Centos and Oracle linux .
+b) Preparing separate script to Suse 12 and Suse 15 .

+https://snapcraft.io/install/xsos/opensuse